LoomSDK/LoomSDK/docs/guides/02_Loomscript/02_syntax.md

 ## Templated Types and Type Aliases

 LoomScript supports a few templated types, specifically `Vector` and `Dictionary`.
-These are types that allow you to specify other types that they operate on.
+(Note that `Array` is treated the same as `Vector.<Object>` in LoomScript.)
+These types allow you to specify other types that they operate on.
 For instance:

 ~~~as3
 var carList = new Vector.<Car>();
 ~~~

-Above, `carList` is a `Vector` that only holds `Car`s or subclasses thereof.
-This is very helpful for keeping containers organized, as you don't have to worry about putting the wrong kind of thing getting into it.
-You can also specify a `Vector` with no type parameter (no `.<Car>` or equivalent) and it will defaul to holding anything, ie, `.<Object>`.
+Above, `carList` is a `Vector` that only holds instances of `Car`s or its subclasses.
+This is very helpful for keeping containers organized, as you can make sure at compile-time that you are writing and reading the right types.
+You can also specify a `Vector` with no type parameter (no `.<Car>` or equivalent) and it will default to holding anything, i.e., `.<Object>`.

 `Dictionary` is similar; you might do `Dictionary.<String, Car>` to make a `Dictionary` that accepts `String` keys and `Car` values. `Dictionary` defaults to `.<Object,Object>` if you don't specify any parameter types.

 LoomScript also provides a number of type aliases to simplify porting ActionScript 3 code and as shorthand.
-For instance, `Array` is the same as `Vector.<Object>`, and the rest are implemented in `lsAlias.cpp`, reproduced here for convenience:
+For instance, `Array` is actually `Vector.<Object>`, and the rest are implemented in `lsAlias.cpp`, reproduced here for convenience:

 ~~~as3
     // Each line rewrites the first type to the second.